-- An inline IPS product and automated MDR capability that combine to deliver clean traffic - Content disarm and reconstruction capability performed in line with no latency - Preventive controls that reduce manual incident response and increases operational efficiency - Extensible threat intelligence that allow ICS customers to protect all their systems - Bidirectional controls that enable ICS customers to achieve targeted data loss prevention - Preserved forensic data to greatly improve incident response and remediation - Advanced threat hunting and 24/7/365 technical support to reduce strain on SOC teams
+- An inline IPS product and automated MDR capability that combine to deliver clean traffic - Content disarm and reconstruction capability performed inline with no latency - Preventive controls that reduce manual incident response and increase operational efficiency - Extensible threat intelligence that allows ICS customers to protect all of their systems - Bidirectional controls that enable ICS customers to achieve targeted data loss prevention - Preserved forensic data to greatly improve incident response and remediation - Advanced threat hunting and 24/7/365 technical support to reduce strain on SOC teams

 We've designed our managed service specifically to speed adoption, minimize operational complications and deliver value as quickly as possible.
-The Flagship service is managed by some of the most skilled cybersecurity professionals in the industry with decades of experience managing and operating the most sensitive and demanding networks in both the public and private sector.
+The Flagship Service is managed by some of the most skilled cybersecurity professionals in the industry with decades of experience managing and operating the most sensitive and demanding networks in both the public and private sectors.
 Our experts extend the security capabilities of infrastructure operators by leveraging a cutting-edge new technology along with decades of experience and expertise in combating and defeating the most sophisticated nation state adversaries.

-Cybersecurity Technology Flagship Service Feature Flagship Service Function ICS Customer Benefit Intrusion Prevention System (IPS) and automated Managed Detection and Response (MDR) Deep inspection of full sessions bi-directionally coupled with automated response actions edit network traffic inline and make threats disappear Prevents attacks coming from/ going to a customer network before threats can interact with customer infrastructure Clean network traffic bi-directionally for uninterrupted, secure business operations Intrusion Prevention System (IPS), Managed Detection and Response (MDR) and Content Disarm and Reconstruction (CDR) Discovery of TTPs (one to many) threats inflight with simultaneous automated response actions modify, remove and replace are used to edit the contents of network traffic to make threats disappear at average latency of < 1ms Prevents attacks before threats interact with customer infrastructure significantly reduces need for manual incident response and lets SOC teams focus on high priority incidents Significantly reduced need for manual incident response and greater productivity from SOC resources Threat Intelligence and Forensic Data Descriptions of actions taken, threat descriptions and associated metadata provided and available Actions taken, threat descriptions and associated metadata can be collected, combined and analyzed with data from other cybersecurity infrastructure components Detailed descriptions of defeated threats deliver transparency, yield insights and potentially initiates actions on other security infrastructure elements.
-Enriched threat intelligence for SOC team analysis Managed Detection and Response (MDR) Continuous development and refinement of formulas increases security is available to customers via updates All customers benefit from the development, refinement and sharing of formulas increasing security against new threats Enables customers to protect other cybersecurity infrastructure and allows it to perform better/in a more scalable way Data Loss Prevention (DLP) Prevents attacks attempting to enter or coming from customer networks to achieve DLP, including C2 threats; lens and aperture is wider and more accurate Bi-directional automated preventive control capabilities prevents both infiltration and exfiltration of data Customers achieve their DLP targets SOC Team Operations and Productivity 24/7/365 support Customer SOC teams are "virtually extended" by team of Trinity Cyber Security Experts providing security expertise and guidance 24/7 tech support reduces strain on customer SOC teams Threat Hunting Advanced threat hunting/deep inspection of full session and protocols Going beyond log analysis into content analysis of full session traffic Advanced threat hunting; discovery of new and emerging threats
+Cybersecurity Technology Flagship Service Feature Flagship Service Function ICS Customer Benefit Intrusion prevention system (IPS) and automated managed detection and response (MDR) Deep inspection of full sessions bidirectionally coupled with automated response actions edit network traffic inline and make threats disappear Prevents attacks coming from/ going to a customer network before threats can interact with customer infrastructure Clean network traffic bidirectionally for uninterrupted, secure business operations Intrusion prevention system, managed detection and response and content disarm and reconstruction (CDR) Discovery of TTP threats (one to many) inflight with simultaneous automated response actions; modify, remove and replace are used to edit the contents of network traffic to make threats disappear at average latency of < 1ms Prevents attacks before threats interact with customer infrastructure, significantly reduces need for manual incident response and lets SOC teams focus on high- priority incidents Significantly reduced need for manual incident response and greater productivity from SOC resources Threat intelligence and forensic data Descriptions of actions taken, threat descriptions and associated metadata provided and available Actions taken, threat descriptions and associated metadata can be collected, combined and analyzed with data from other cybersecurity infrastructure components Detailed descriptions of defeated threats deliver transparency, yield insights and potentially initiate actions on other security infrastructure elements.
+Enriched threat intelligence for SOC team analysis Managed detection and response Continuous development and refinement of formulas increases security and available to customers via updates All customers benefit from the development, refinement and sharing of formulas increasing security against new threats Enables customers to protect other cybersecurity infrastructure and allows it to perform better/in a more scalable way Data loss prevention (DLP) Prevents attacks attempting to enter or coming from customer networks to achieve DLP, including C2 threats; lens and aperture is wider and more accurate Bidirectional automated preventive control capabilities prevent both infiltration and exfiltration of data Customers achieve their DLP targets SOC team operations and productivity 24/7/365 support Customer SOC teams are "virtually extended" by team of Trinity Cyber security experts providing expertise and guidance 24/7 tech support reduces strain on customer SOC teams Threat hunting Advanced threat hunting/deep inspection of full session and protocols Going beyond log analysis into content analysis of full session traffic Advanced threat hunting; discovery of new and emerging threats